pathwaycom/pathway/examples/projects/best-movies-example/redpanda-version/README.md

 You can launch the project using `docker compose up -d` or using the make file.

-To access the Pathway's container and check the results:
+To access the Pathway Live Data Framework's container and check the results:
  - connect to the container with `make connect` (or `docker compose exec -it pathway bash`)
  - print the file `cat best_ratings.csv`